scalar-labs/scalar-terraform/docs/EKSScalarTerraformDeploymentGuide.md

 ## Create Kubernetes cluster

-By default, `scalar-terraform` will create eks cluster with `Public and private` endpoint access and disable autoscaling.
+By default, `scalar-terraform` creates an EKS cluster with `public and private` endpoint accesses.

+It is recommended to deploy without changing `public_cluster_enabled` and later deploy with `public_cluster_enabled = false` to make it not publically available for security reasons since some configurations like `cluster_auto_scaling` (false by default) requires the cluster to be public to work properly.

 Please see [Amazon EKS Guide](./EKSGuide.md) for more detail.

 ```console
 $ cd ${SCALAR_TERRAFORM_EXAMPLES}/aws/kubernetes